 Here are Five Common Misconceptions about Plastic Surgery:

-- It’s Only for the Rich – Many insurance companies won’t cover plastic surgery, but that does not mean it’s only for wealthy patients.
+Many insurance companies won’t cover cosmetic surgery, but that does not mean it’s only for wealthy patients.
 With advancements in technology, procedures have become more affordable.
-In fact, the majority of people who get plastic surgery are middle income.
+In fact, the majority of people who get cosmetic or aesthetic surgery are middle income.

-- It’s Only for Women – Over the last 20 years, the number of men getting plastic surgery procedures has increased 325 percent.
+Over the last 20 years, the number of men getting plastic surgery procedures has increased by 325 percent.
 Recent studies have shown that men believe a more youthful and pleasing appearance helps them earn promotions and be competitive in the workforce.

-- It’s Very Dangerous – Every surgery has its own risks.
-Plastic surgery is no more dangerous than other procedures.
+Every surgery has its own risks.
+Cosmetic and reconstructive surgery is no more dangerous than other procedures.
 It’s important to consult your doctor before you undergo any surgery.

-- Plastic Surgery is the same as cosmetic surgery – Cosmetic surgery refers to procedures that improve a person’s appearance.
+Cosmetic surgery refers to procedures that improve a person’s appearance.
 On the other hand, plastic surgery encompasses both cosmetic procedures and reconstructive surgeries; such as burn treatments and correcting birth defects.
 Also, the training for plastic surgeons is much more rigorous than for cosmetic surgeons.
 Plastic surgeons have to go through years of extensive training in order to become board certified.
-We even have specifically separate centers and clinics for cosmetic and plastic surgery.
+We even have specifically separate centers and clinics for cosmetic surgery.

 If you’ve been wondering if cosmetic surgery is right for you, call The Lett Center today at 615-443-0901.
-Dr. Lett has a plastic surgery practice devoted to rejuvenating and enhancing your natural beauty using state-of-the-art procedures that will result in beautiful, natural results that make you look better and feel more confident.
+Dr. Lett has an aesthetic and reconstructive surgery practice devoted to rejuvenating and enhancing your natural beauty using state-of-the-art procedures that will result in beautiful, natural results that make you look better and feel more confident.
 To learn more about Plastic and Reconstructive Surgery and other services visit The Surgical Clinic.